iamtrep/hubitat-dandanache/watchtower-app/README.md

 Users can configure which devices and attributes to monitor, and the application automatically reads and stores these values in CSV files, making it easy to access and analyze the collected data.

 In addition to robust data collection, Watchtower offers customizable dashboards for visualizing device metrics.
-Dashboard can use various types of tiles, such as device charts, attribute comparisons, text/HTML, and iframes.
+Dashboards can render various types of tiles, such as device charts, attribute comparisons, text/HTML, and iframes.

 Watchtower provides a reliable solution for long-term smart home monitoring and data visualization.